 Many people disconnect from social activities and seek solitude to improve their well-being.
 This “Social detox” is a common lifestyle choice when things get overwhelming.
 Do people feel better when they spend some alone-time and delete social media apps?
 Does distancing from society help?

 Research suggests that a lot depends on a person’s motivation, choice, and the intensity of detox.
 Being alone on purpose is a choice, but being lonely isn’t.

-Loneliness is different from being alone based on how much control a person has over social interactions.
+Loneliness (unmet social belonging needs) is different from being alone based on how much control a person has over social interactions.
 Loneliness, a passive state, is clearly linked to reduced well-being.
 However, alone-time & social detox might improve well-being.

 A personality trait called Sensory Processing Sensitivity (SPS) is important in understanding why some people choose to detoxify.
 This temperament describes how sensitive people are to physical sensations, emotional experiences, thoughts, and details in an experience.
 High sensory processing sensitivity can easily overwhelm a person.
 It can draw excessive attention to details that trigger multiple trains of distressing thoughts.
 At its core, sensory processing sensitivity is the depth of information processing, awareness of subtleties in the environment, ease of getting overwhelmed, and emotional processing/responses.